MMosley502/LEGUP/Light-Up-Rules.md

-# Light up
+# Light Up
-Light up is a puzzle with unfilled squares shown in gray.
+Light Up is a puzzle with unfilled squares shown in gray.
 Your task is to ensure all non-black tiles are lit up with light bulbs.

 Clicking on an unfilled tile places a light bulb and colors the area it lights up yellow